wheelerbrazeau/docs.erisindustries.com/tutorials/contracts-deploying.md

 To see what keys are currently on your key signing daemon do this:

 ```
-eris actions do keys list
+eris keys ls
 ```

 If you do not have any keys then please take the time to [make some keys](/tutorials/tool-specific/keyexporting).
-After you find a key which you currently have, then add that as the `address` flag to the `eris contracts deploy` command.
+After you find a key which you currently have, then add that as the `address` flag to the `eris pkgs do` command.

 <hr />